Last Updated on March 11, 2021 by Julia Wilson

 - If you are using a topical flea product, do not shampoo the cat afterwards as this can wash off the topical treatment.

-- Don’t mix flea control products unless your veterinarian recommends you do so, to avoid doubling up of products which can cause toxicity.
+- Don’t mix flea control products unless your veterinarian recommends you do so, to avoid doubling up of products that can cause toxicity.

 - Never use a flea product designed for dogs on your cat.
 Dog flea products contain different ingredients which are highly toxic to cats.